 Dark Light

-Emerging Technologies Axis
+Emerging Technologies

 This axis is dedicated to the development of innovative technologies in ophthalmology, aimed at improving early diagnosis and treatment of vision disorders.
 By creating links between basic research and clinical trials, we seek to eradicate blindness through a collaborative approach involving scientists and health professionals.
 We are committed to developing ethical and evidence-based technologies, ensuring their successful integration into clinical practice.
 Through disruptive advancements, we aspire to transform eye care and deliver optimal solutions to patients.

-Biology and pathologies of vision
+Biology and Pathologies of Vision

 This axis is dedicated to the in-depth study of the molecular and cellular mechanisms that affect the health of ocular and neural tissues.
 Through an integrative approach using cellular, animal and human models, we seek to understand the pathophysiology of blinding diseases, ranging from corneal diseases to brain connections.
 Our goals include developing new therapies to slow vision loss and translating fundamental discoveries into real-world clinical practice.
 By collaborating with diverse disciplines and using cutting-edge technologies, we aspire to advance research to improve the quality of life of people affected by vision loss.